-All feedstock supplied to Varpa SIA pellet production is derived from long-term rotation period forests (over 40 years) in line with Latvian forest management traditional practice which also is aligned with Latvian legislation.
-The determination of the share of fellings coming directly to the biomass production is based on transport documentation originating from a cutting area, which includes the specification, and correspondingly usage purpose, of the delivered logs.
+All feedstock supplied to Varpa SIA pellet production is derived from long-term rotation period forests (over 40 years) in line with Baltic forest management traditional practice, which also is aligned with state legislations.

+Different assortments of raw materials are obtained from the logging activity.
+The determination of the share of fellings coming directly to the biomass production is based on transport documentation originating from a cutting area, which includes the specification and, correspondingly, usage purpose of the delivered logs.